shara170/de-zoomcamp-project-weather_data_analysis/README.md

 Within this project, there are a total of 6 pipelines in operation.
 Among them, 2 are dynamic, meaning they run periodically.
 The remaining 4 pipelines are tasked with fetching static data from Kaggle, transferring it into GCS, and then seamlessly integrating it into the data warehouse.

 Pipeline description is as below:
+- **airline_to_gcs**:
+  - Data is initially sourced from Kaggle, providing comprehensive details about airlines, including their codes and names.
+Subsequently, the data is uploaded to a GitHub repository, and a link is utilized to ingest the data into the pipeline for subsequent processing

+  - In the subsequent step, basic transformations are applied to clean the dataset, including actions such as filling missing values and dropping unwanted entries

+  - In the final stage, the processed data is encapsulated within a Parquet file to compress it effectively.
+Subsequently, this compressed data is exported to a GCS bucket for storage.

+  -

 - **etl_web_to_gcs_weather**:
   - In the initial phase, data ingestion occurs from Kaggle, housing a static dataset providing insights of all cities within the state of Florida.
 For example, city name, lat, long, etc.